antonioDataScience/console_app/README.md

-Application for downloading pictures.
+An application for downloading pictures.
 CONSOLE